mfpiccolo/happy_place/README.md

 ### Stop using js views after remote actions!

-Lets say you have a blog where you can see a list of posts.
-(Imagine that!)
+Lets say you have a blog where you can see a list of posts (Imagine that!).
 You use the Posts#index to display this and it is loaded noramally with :html.

 ```html
 <!-- posts/index.html.erb -->